photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 Two men are working in a field.
 One digs little holes, while the other fills them up behind him.
 They are working diligently when a passer-by noticed their hard work and can’t help but inquire as to why they are merely digging and filling holes.
-The first man responds, We normally have a third man dropping in a seed, but he’s out sick today.
+The first man responds, “We normally have a third man dropping in a seed, but he’s out sick today.”

 Burial {#burial .unnumbered}
 ------